Coldstorm Get in touch →

 The key differentiator from manual review: the last document in the evidence set gets the same attention as the first.
 No fatigue.
 No context loss.

-This is a legitimate concern.
-A February 2026 U.S. federal court ruling found that AI prompts and outputs using public tools may not be protected by attorney-client privilege.
+A 2026 U.S. federal court ruling found that AI prompts and outputs using public tools may not be protected by attorney-client privilege.
 This makes deployment model critical.

 How much does litigation AI cost compared to manual review?